Geoffrey Gould: Career

-In October 2017, Gould's short script "Bucky," was one of four winners in the second annual We Make Movies [aka WMM] script competition.
+In October 2017, Gould's short script "Bucky," was one of four winners in the second annual We Make Movies [ WMM] script competition.
 The dark-comedy initially was read on one of WMM's public script table-read nights, again for the script competition's 2017 Semi-Finals night, performed by its cast off-book for the competition's October 25, 2017 Final's night, and a fourth time live, off-book, as an aspect of having been selected as one of the four winning scripts.
 The same actors from the public readings were cast for the project, Victoria Ippolito as Amy, and Michael Beardsley as Peter.
 Michael Beardsley also took on the mantle of producer, and post-production editor.
 The film went into pre-production, under the SAG-AFTRA New Media contract.
 Principal photography was filmed the night of March 24, 2018.
 The project's Director of Photography Bruce Birnbaum, created a brief behind-the-scenes video, compiling numerous still photos, as well as some raw-footage clips filmed during its Saturday night production.

 Entering the film festival circuit, Bucky won Best Comedic Horror Short Award when it premiered for the Golden State Film Festival at the Hollywood TCL Chinese Theater (24 March 2019, Los Angeles), Best Dating Short Award for the Silicon Beach Film Festival (16 June 2019, Los Angeles), Best Dark Comedy Short Award with the Wallachia Film Festival (12 October 2019, Romania), and from Independent Shorts Awards Film Festival, Bucky also won awards for Best Fantasy Short (Honorable Mention, September 8, 2019, Hollywood, California), and Best Dark Comedy Short (26 July 2019, Hollywood, California).

-It has also been an Official Selection for the We Make Movies International Film Festival, aka WMM Fest (13 July 2019, Los Angeles), the Great Lakes International Film Festival (19 September 2019, Erie, Pennsylvania), the HEX After Dark Film Festival (11 October 2019, Calgary, Alberta, Canada), and Mesa International Film Festival (17 October 2019, Mesa, Arizona).
+It has also been an Official Selection for the We Make Movies International Film Festival, a.k.a.
+WMM Fest (13 July 2019, Los Angeles), the Great Lakes International Film Festival (19 September 2019, Erie, Pennsylvania), the HEX After Dark Film Festival (11 October 2019, Calgary, Alberta, Canada), and Mesa International Film Festival (17 October 2019, Mesa, Arizona).